AdaGold/js-calculator/README.md

    *  For erroneous numbers simply print something, if the user entered 'clown' for `num1`, 'clown is not a number'
    *  The program also needs to handle erroneous operators
       *  Simply print in this case: 'unsupported operator'

+## A note about the code format

+You'll notice the calculateUserInput function takes two parameters, `error` and `input`.
+This is to conform to the format expected by the `prompt` package, which is being used when you run `npm start`.
+You will probably not use the `error` parameter at all and that's totally ok and expected.

+If you're curious to see how we're plugging your function into the `prompt` package, checkout the [`index.js`](/index.js) file!

+If you're curious to read about this `prompt` package, you can read about it on its [github page](https://github.com/flatiron/prompt)!

 ## Optional Enhancements